WTO dents U.S. ban on clove cigarettes

 "The FDA has had more than enough time to determine how to implement the committee's recommendation," Myers said.
 "It is time for the FDA to act."

-That would affect cigarette makers Lorillard Inc LO.N, the Philip Morris USA unit of Altria Group (MO.N), the R.J.
-Reynolds Tobacco Co. unit of Reynolds American Inc (RAI.N), and Liggett Vector Brands LLC.
+That would affect cigarette makers Lorillard Inc, the Philip Morris USA unit of Altria Group, the R.J.
+Reynolds Tobacco Co. unit of Reynolds American Inc, and Liggett Vector Brands LLC.

 Mark McMinimy, a senior policy analyst with Guggenheim Securities, said in a research note that he doubted the Obama administration would take that step.